Here are the answers to our most-asked questions.

-Are you upgrading from Things 2 to Things 3?
+Upgrading from Things 2?
 Have a look here.

 Getting a refund from Apple

-Since you bought the app directly from Apple through the App Store, you have to ask Apple directly for a refund (developers can’t give refunds).
-Find Apple’s guidelines on refunds here.
+Since you bought the app directly from Apple through the App Store, you’ll need to ask Apple directly for a refund (developers can’t give refunds).
+Learn more about Apple’s guidelines on refunds.

 Transferring Things & your to-dos to a new Mac, iPad, or iPhone